algolia/algoliasearch-client-cmd/README.md

 ./algoliasearch-cmd.sh query cities 'loz anqel'
 ```

-You can change the settings to sort by population while keeping good out-of-the-box relevance using content of [settings-cities.json](https://github.com/algolia/algoliasearch-client-cmd/blob/master/settings-cities.json) file:
+Settings can be customized to tune the index behavior.
+For example you can add a custom sort by population to the already good out-of-the-box relevance to raise bigger cities above smaller ones.
+To update the settings, use the following command with the [settings-cities.json](https://github.com/algolia/algoliasearch-client-cmd/blob/master/settings-cities.json) file:
 ```sh
 ./algoliasearch-cmd.sh changeSettings cities settings-cities.json
 ```

-And then search for all cities that start with a "s":
+And then search for all cities that start with an "s":
 ```sh
 ./algoliasearch-cmd.sh query cities 's'
 ```